 Sonelastic® are systems based on the Impulse Excitation Technique (ASTM-E1876) for the accurate and non-destructive characterization of elastic moduli (E, G and Poisson ratio) and damping of materials.
 It is suitable to be used with a wide range of geometries and dimensions, and for room and high temperature characterizations.

-To learn more about the Sonelastic® FEM system for metal alloys, continue on this page.
+To learn more about the Sonelastic® HZ system for metal alloys, continue on this page.
 For more information about Sonelastic® Systems in general, please visit the Sonelastic Division webpage: Sonelastic®.

-Sonelastic® FEMElastic moduli characterization for accurate Finite Element Modeling and Analysis.
+Sonelastic® HZElastic moduli characterization for accurate Finite Element Modeling and Analysis.

 General specifications of the system: